jtalamini/2dhmsr/LabTeaching@OsloMet.md

 # Robot

-Robots:
+Robots = Body + Mind
-* Body = voxels assembly; it can be actuated, and possibly sense the environment
+- Body = some voxels assembly that can be actuated:
+  - Non-sensing body
+  - Sensing body
-* Mind = controller that is responsible for actuating the voxels
+- Mind = some controller responsible for actuating its body:
+  - Centralized mind
+  - Distributed mind

 ## Body

-Here we define a 2D **7x4** grid of voxels, and we create a biped robot like this:
+This is a **7x4** grid of voxels, that allows to create the following "biped" robot:

 <img src="/assets/robot.png" alt="robot" width="300"/>

-The `Grid.create()` method allows to create a 2D grid with a custom filling function:
+The `Grid.create()` method allows to create a 2D grid by using some filler function:

 ```
 public static <K> Grid<K> create(int w, int h, BiFunction<Integer, Integer, K> fillerFunction)
 ```

-We use this method to create a grid of booleans called structure:
+This allows to create a grid of boolean values called *structure*.
+The structure is then used to create the robot body, by instantiating voxels only in the desired positions:

 ```java
 int w = 7;